 In the first two weeks of September (2015) I created an app to view and run shaders of Shadertoy on my iPhone.
 After finishing the first version of this app I was very pleased that Pol Jeremias and Iñigo Quílez

-I wrote another WebGL fragment shader on shadertoy.
+I wrote another WebGL fragment shader on Shadertoy.
 This shader renders a seamless space-to-surface flight in the browser using only two triangles.
 No textures or 3d-models are used.
 The procedural planet shown is rendered with only two triangles (a fullscreen

-I have made another webgl fragment shader on shadertoy: Tokyo.
-This shader shows an abstract, procedural, view of Tokyo by night in the rain.
-In this post I will write up some notes about how this shader is made.
+I have made another WebGL fragment shader on Shadertoy: Tokyo.
+This shader shows an abstract, procedural view of Tokyo by night in the rain.
+In this post, I will write up some notes about how this shader is made.
+(By